School of Applied Technologies (AT)

-The two-year Surveying Engineering program at CNM is designed to meet the requirements for an Associate of Science degree and prepare students to pursue of Bachelor of Science in Surveying Engineering at New Mexico State University or another institution.
+The Surveying Engineering program at CNM is designed to meet the requirements for an Associate of Science degree and prepare students to pursue of Bachelor of Science in Surveying Engineering at New Mexico State University or another institution.

 Students should understand that the requirements for licensure as a Surveyor vary from state to state.
 Licensure in New Mexico requires a 4-year degree as well as other requirements.